ettomatic/organised-exchange/README.md

 This produces a link to your ics file, be careful! your calendar is now just protected by obfuscation, please consider if this is acceptable for your use case.

-Your are almost there! just curl the ics file and import it in Emacs:
+We are almost there!
+Just curl the ics file and import it in Emacs:
 ```
 $ curl https://outlook.office365.com/owa/calendar/[....]/calendar.ics > $ORGANISED_EXCHANGE_ORIGIN
 $ bin/exchange_to_org